meken/app-services-app-insights-java/README.md

 ```

 After running a few of these you can tinker with Application Insights metrics/logs/dependency map to verify that the agent is sending telemetry to Application Insights.
 Note that it'll take a few minutes for the telemetry to be ingested by Application Insights, so if you don't immediately see anything, try it again after some time.

+## Summary

+This repository illustrates how to deploy the Application Insights agent jar and configure Azure App Services properly for a Spring Boot Java application using Maven tooling.